alifwahid/alifwahid.github.io/_posts/2019-02-04-my-business-canon.md

 book where startups and organisations managed to successfully pivot many times.
 The essential truth that they all acknowledged was the fact that they learned to define their weaknesses by their strengths.
-It's the clarity in mapping out ones capabilities and disabilities that really helps to overcome all manner of biases against evidence-based decision making.
+It's the clarity in mapping out ones capabilities *and* disabilities that really helps to overcome all manner of biases against evidence-based decision making.

-Thiel asks a foresighted question - can the current market position be defended a decade or two from now?
+And finally to round out this truth, Thiel asks a foresighted question - can the current market position be defended a decade or two from now?
 As hard as the future is to guesstimate, it's still worth pondering his question because it necessarily focuses on the weaknesses that everyone is apt to overlook.
 What he's getting at by this question is the same pattern that Christensen observed in various industries, and it is the same argument that Ries is making in favour of quickly pivoting when the evidence points towards extinction.
 Furthermore, Thiel extends this with an insight about the valuation of a startup - vast bulk of the income of a startup is expected/assumed to occur many years from now.
 Therefore, any sound strategy ought to worry a great deal about whether or not the current market will provably disappear in the future.
-For instance, any business built on exploiting very limited physical resources will suffer when those resources are depleted.
-So it doesn't really make sense to invest in those businesses for the longer term.
+For instance, any business built on exploiting very limited earthly resources will suffer when those resources are depleted - just a matter of when, not if.
+So it doesn't make sense to invest in those businesses for the longer term.
 Consequently, the short-term strengths of such businesses also define their long-term weaknesses.